What Is Sensory Memory And Why Is It Important?

 Mismatch Negativity (MMN)

-Mismatch negativity, or MMN, is the earliest brain response measurable physiologically with regard to auditory or visual stimuli.
-You don't have to be paying attention to what you are hearing or seeing in order for MMN to function.
+Mismatch negativity, or MMN, is the earliest brain response that can be measured physiologically related to auditory or visual stimuli.
+It is a very important survival response that enables to nervous system to detect unusual and possibly dangerous events by noticing minute differences in stimuli already perceived in the past.
+You do not have to be paying attention to what you are hearing or seeing in order for MMN to function.
 Essentially, your senses are creating new sensory memories constantly, so even though the sensory memory only lasts for a moment, it allows for comparison.
 Mismatch negativity is the measure of the brain that recognizes that something has changed.
-George Sperling pioneered the study of sensory memory, and played a key role in developing a greater understanding of sensory memory, and how it relates to MMN.
+George Sperling pioneered the study of sensory memory and played a key role in developing a greater understanding of sensory memory, and how it relates to MMN.

 Sensory Memory Disorders

 In an extensive study done by a group of psychiatrists, it was discovered that a decrease in the function of sensory memory is associated with schizophrenia.
 In the study, several groups of people were studied in their responses to auditory stimuli, particularly measuring mismatch negativity.
-There were a group of schizophrenic patients on medications, a group not on medications, a group of Bipolar Affective Disorder patients, and a group of healthy adults.
+There were a group of patients with schizophrenia, a group of patients with bipolar affective disorder, and a group of healthy adults.

-The study found that in all of the schizophrenic patients, MMN was drastically lowered.
+The study found that, while both bipolar affective disorder and schizophrenic patients had significant reductions in MMN, the patients with schizophrenia were significantly lowered.
 This could provide insight as to why these patients have increased negative symptoms; in fact, the study noted that negative symptoms of the disorder were exacerbated by the low MMN, whereas positive ones did not seem to be affected.

 Another study done by neuroscience researchers studied the effects of auditory stimuli in Alzheimer's patients.
 They found that mismatch negativity was severely decreased as the patients' condition deteriorated.
 This could be one reason why Alzheimer's patients have trouble forming new memories: new memories cannot be created if sensory memory is not functioning properly.

 If you or a loved one are having difficulty making new memories, you may have a medical disorder that is affecting your sensory memory.
-There are many tests that can be done to test sensory memory and mismatch negativity.
+There are several tests available that assess sensory memory and mismatch negativity.
 If you suspect that you are having memory problems, seek out professional help to get tested.
-If the tests come back showing you are having low MMN and sensory memory issues, further tests can determine the cause, so that you can get treatment.
+If the test results return showing you are having low MMN and sensory memory issues, further tests can determine the cause and follow up with appropriate treatment.
 While sensory memory issues can be a sign of a serious problem that requires medical attention, people can still benefit from the assistance of a counselor or therapist who can help keep people and their senses engaged.

 Studies have shown that online cognitive therapy can help those who have experienced memory impairment.
 In one report, researchers found that online cognitive treatments were effective in bolstering memory through the utilization of a messaging service.
 Another study found that online cognitive training (CT) can be beneficial when improving the short-term memory of those experiencing cognitive impairment.
 These findings are in line with an increasingly large amount of research pointing to online therapy as a valuable component of treatment for a wide range of cognitive impairments, such as memory loss arising out of schizophrenia, Alzheimer’s Disease, or other mental health disorders.